Remnant 2: Synopsis

-The game's story follows a nameless survivor dubbed Traveler who is surviving on the road with their friend Cass, who is suffering from an infection caused by the root, a destructive plant-like species that spreads like a virus.
-During your travels, the two are ambushed by the Root and nearly killed, but at the last minute, they are saved by Clementine (subject 2923) and taken to Ward 13, where the survivors now live outside the bunker.
+The game's story follows a nameless survivor dubbed Traveler who is surviving on the road with their friend Cass, who is suffering from an infection caused by the Root, a destructive plant-like species that spreads like a virus.
+During their travels, the two are ambushed by the Root and nearly killed, but at the last minute, they are saved by Clementine (Subject 2923) and taken to Ward 13, where the survivors now live outside the bunker.
 While Cass is being treated for her Root sickness, the Traveler meets with Andrew Ford, the founder of Ward 13, who takes him into the bunker of Ward 13, where he reveals and activates a dormant World Stone, a red crystal that acts as a portal to other realms, and his plan to destroy the Root.
 While instructing the Traveler to destroy the stone, he disappears into the stone shortly after touching it.
 When Clementine finds them, a mysterious entity pulls her through the World Stone.
 With Ford and Clementine both gone, the Traveler decides to use the World Stone to find them.

-The Traveler is transported to one of three worlds: Yaesha, a green forest world now overrun by the Root; Losomn a world suffering from the collision of two worlds that have now intertwined the cultures of two different species; or N'erud a massive planet-sized starship built by a species called the Drzyr in their ill-fated quest to find life other than their own in the universe.
+The Traveler is transported to one of three worlds: Yaesha, a green forest world now overrun by the Root; Losomn, a world suffering from the collision of two worlds that have now intertwined the cultures of two different species; and N'erud, a massive planet-sized starship built by a species called the Drzyr in their ill-fated quest to find life other than their own in the universe.
 Eventually, the Traveler finds a mysterious crystal called a Segment, which leads them to The Labyrinth, a place between worlds where they find Clementine, who was transported there by The Keeper, a being responsible for maintaining the safety of all worlds.
 The Traveler is tasked by the Keeper with stopping the Root, which seeks to destroy the multiverse.

 They must find the segments of the other worlds, which eventually form into the Index, a device that unlocks a portal to Root Earth, a twisted alternative version of Earth completely consumed by the Root and also the birthplace of the Root.
 The Traveler, Clementine and the Keeper make their final stand against Annihilation, a physical embodiment of the Root, but they are unable to kill Annihilation as it keeps regenerating after being defeated.
 The Keeper explains reluctantly that there are only two options left: either let the Root corrupt the world, or reset the universe.
 Clementine retrieves the Index from the Keeper and draw the entire universe into herself and the Index, eradicating the Root in the process.
 In a post-credit scene, the Keeper watches the static Index floating in the abyss, though the Index bursts open, restoring the world to its original state.